 - Pick a quote and install

-1. Determine your solar potential
+1. Determine your solar energy potential

 It’s also important to know how much sunlight your roof gets throughout the day.
 Solar panels need sunlight to produce electricity, so if your roof is shaded or otherwise obstructed by trees, chimneys, or anything else, that will impact how viable solar is for you.
 Try out our Solar Calculator to see your unique home’s potential for solar panel savings.
+Whether you live in California, Texas, New York, or anywhere in between, solar can work for you!

 2. Compare your solar options: rooftop vs. community solar